Gmagon/src.gmagon.com/source/products/store/trytoAMR/index.md

 comments: false
 current: index
 keywords: amr converter on mac, amr converter software mac, mp3 to amr converter, mp4 to amr converter, convert flac to amr, convert mp3 to amr
-description:
+description: TryToAMR is a minimum converter that easily convert various audio formats to AMR file.
 ---

 ## OVERVIEW

-**TryToAMR** is a minimum and streamlined tool that easily convert some of the most popular audio standards out there to the AMR format.
-The software can intelligently recognize an extensive number of audio formats and transform them to AMR files quickly, regardless of the model, manufacture, or operating system.
+**TryToAMR** is a minimum and streamlined AMR converter that easily convert some of the most popular audio standards out there to the AMR format, for example MP3 to AMR, MP4 to AMR, FLAC to AMR, etc. The software can intelligently recognize an extensive number of audio formats and transform them to AMR files quickly, regardless of the model, manufacture, or operating system.
 Without log in and registration, or any plug-in, you can enjoy simple, swift and free listening experience anytime and everywhere.
 It is a simple audio converter that helps you make tracks compatible with many devices.
 Just have a try.

 Learn more [about TryToAMR](./features.html).